Notice

 Note

-Each scan procedure above goes through the entire data pool.
-This may take a significant amount of time.
+Each of the scan procedures above scans through the entire data pool.
+This may take a long time.
 See the previous section on how to distribute this task among workers.

-If the damaged file system contains dirty journal data, it may be recovered next with:
+If the damaged file system contains dirty journal data, it may be recovered next with a command of the following form:

 cephfs-journal-tool --rank=<fs_name>:0 event recover_dentries list --alternate-pool cephfs_recovery_meta

-After recovery, some recovered directories will have incorrect statistics.
-Ensure the parameters mds_verify_scatter and mds_debug_scatterstat are set to false (the default) to prevent the MDS from checking the statistics:
+5. After recovery, some recovered directories will have incorrect statistics.
+Ensure that the parameters mds_verify_scatter and mds_debug_scatterstat are set to false (the default) to prevent the MDS from checking the statistics:

 ceph config rm mds mds_verify_scatter